Marcel Cerdan: Legacy

-Cerdan's record was 110 wins and 4 losses, with 65 wins by knockout.
+Cerdan's record was 110 wins and 4 losses two of which were disqualifications for low blows, with 65 wins by knockout.

 He is a member, along with LaMotta and Zale, of the International Boxing Hall of Fame.

 In 1983, Cerdan and Piaf had their lives turned into a big screen biography by Claude Lelouch.
-The film, Édith et Marcel, starred Marcel Cerdan, Jr. in the role of his father and Évelyne Bouix as Piaf.
+The film, Édith et Marcel, starred Marcel Cerdan Jr. in the role of his father and Évelyne Bouix as Piaf.
 He is portrayed by actor Jean-Pierre Martins in the 2007 Piaf biopic La Môme (entitled La Vie en Rose in English-speaking countries).

 In 1991, a sports arena located in Levallois-Perret, the Palais des sports Marcel-Cerdan, was named in his honor.